cdupont/CorentinDupont-WebPage/blog/drafts/2013-11-26-first-Nomyx-tutorial.markdown

     Code: nothing

 In the big field "Code:", enter the word "nothing" (not capitalized).
-"nothing" is a rule, defined
+"nothing" is a rule, defined in